-The Summer Research Program, initiated in 1995 is designed to provide incoming dental students, with an interest in research an opportunity to carry out a ten-week research project, under the direction of a faculty member.
-No prior research experience is required to participate in this program.
-Since its inception, the program has been well received by both student and faculty participants.
+The Summer Research Program was established in 1995.
+Under the guidance of a faculty member, it was designed to provide incoming dental students, having an interest in research, the opportunity to execute a research project, No prior research experience is required to participate in this program.
+Since its inception, the program has been well received by students and faculty members.

-The 2016 Summer Research Program begins its summer journey on May 16 and ends July 22, 2016 with students delivering an oral presentation about their research findings.
-Deadline for applications is March 18, 2016.
+The 2017 Summer Research Program begins its summer journey on May 15 and ends July 21, 2017, with students delivering their research findings with an oral presentation.
+Deadline for applications is March 18, 2017.

 Purpose and Benefits

-The purpose of the program is to provide students with a structured research experience and allows the student to form relationships with faculty and become familiar with the College, prior to beginning their dental school careers.
-Previous student participants have stated that this intangible benefit was valuable to them as entering freshmen, and many have continued their research activity throughout their dental school career.
+The purpose of the program is to provide students with a structured research experience, while forming relationships with faculty and becoming familiar with the College, prior to beginning their dental school.
+Previous participants have stated that this opportunity was valuable to them as entering freshmen, and many have continued their research activity throughout their dental school career.
 Furthermore, students receive 3 hours of elective credit in the fall semester for their research activities.

-At the beginning of the program, participants receive a program schedule of activities for the entire 10-week program.
-Each year, guest speakers provide an overview of various topics which include, but are not limited to:
+At the beginning of the program, participants receive a schedule of activities for the 10-week program.
+Each year, guest speakers provide an overview of various topics, which include but are not limited to:

 - Highlights of current faculty research projects